isomerpages/moe-bedoksouthsec/_student-development/NDLP/National Digital Literacy Programme.md

 (b) <b>Microsoft Pro Plus:</b> every secondary school will be granted a licence to use Microsoft Office tools that include Word, PowerPoint and Excel.

-(c) **Zoom:** MOE will set up Zoom free account with 40 mins time limit using Student iCON for the schools’ video conferencing needs.
+(c) <b>Zoom:</b> MOE will set up Zoom free account with 40 mins time limit using Student iCON for the schools’ video conferencing needs.

 You may click [here](/files/BSSS%20Zoom%20Onboarding%20for%20students.pdf) for Zoom Onboarding Guide for students.